ablankenship10/gryd-cli/README.md

 ### NOTE: This tool may not yet run on Windows (Requires git, rm, cp commands)

 ### Features
-  - Quickly initialize new GrydProjects
+  - Quickly initialize new GrydScaffold project
   - Create modular applications on the fly
   - Auto-generate RESTful resources
-  - Switch between new and old GrydProject versions
+  - Switch between new and old GrydScaffold versions
   - Help menu changes based on available commands
-  - Freely modify the local install of GrydProject for use in newly generated projects
+  - Freely modify the local install of GrydScaffold for use in newly generated projects

 Installation
 ----